-All the general things we find attractive in our partners fits surprisingly well in those categories: Being able to provide a healthy baby note Breasts, dicks, hips, youngness/matureness and healthiness to name a few. and being able to take care of a family note Money, ambitions, breasts, healthiness, strength, houses, cooking.
+All the general things we find attractive in our partners fits surprisingly well in those categories: Being able to provide a healthy baby note Breasts, penises, hips, youngness/matureness and healthiness to name a few. and being able to take care of a family note Money, ambitions, breasts, healthiness, strength, houses, cooking.

 It knows transmittable diseases and therefore ban any foreign objects from merging with the body.
 (It must be from itself or in some emergencies a relative.)

-In an age of about 30-40 the body stops being fertile on its own.
+At the age of about 30-40 the body stops being fertile on its own.
 It turned out later that said age was the deadline for a healthy baby anyway.